 A. Saturday, September 9, 2017 at 7am (Gran Fondo) and 8:30am (Medio & Piccolo).

 A. There are three route options available: 102 Mile Gran Fondo, 70 Mile Medio, and 42 Mile Piccolo

 Q. What happened to the Mammoth Fall Century or High Sierra Fall Century?

 A. Following a major trend in the recreational cycling events world, we have transitioned the 23 year old High Sierra Fall Century into the Mammoth Gran Fondo.
 Converting to the Fondo format gives all of our 102 mile riders the same high-end Fondo experience including great support, rest and food stops, on-course SAG, a great after-ride buffet meal and party and timed results for age, gender and for the whole Fondo field.
 Although almost everyone has a cycling computer, it is still a lot of fun to see how you did versus everyone else on the ride and at $89, this has to be one of the best deals anywhere in the high-end Century or Gran Fondo world.
 We'll do our best to give you a world-class Fondo experience in Mammoth Lakes and the amazing Eastern High Sierra mountains!

 Q. Interested in Volunteering?

 This event could not happen without the help of volunteers!
-The volunteer website will be launched on May 15th, 2017!
+Please click here to sign-up and explore options!

 Q. Where do I check-in and pick-up my registration packet?